IndyJones123/Energeek_todolist_alfiantestkerja/README.md

 ## Setting Database

-Download .env that i have sent in email. and change the database local into your computer or u can just uncomment my Supabase Key if u willing so.
+Download .env that i have sent in email. and change the database local into your computer

 Dont Forget To Paste in Project Root

-if u want to use it in your local try this command to migrate the database using ORM that i already Built
+Run this command to migrate the database using ORM that i already Built using postgreSQL

 ```bash
   php artisan migrate
 ```

-## Make Admin User For Filament
+## Make Admin Account For Filament

+Run this command to add new admin account & fill the data.

 ```bash
 php artisan make:filament-user
 ```

 ## Launch Seeder

+Run this command to insert data category from seeder

 ```bash
 php artisan db:seed --class=CategorySeeder